cdepage/zerodep/packages/is/is.weakmap/README.md

 All [@zerodep](https://github.com/cdepage/zerodep) packages, including this one, adhere to Semantic Versioning practices:

 - **major versions**: correlates with breaking changes to one or more method signatures
-- **minor versions**: includes addition of new weakmapality or backwards-compatible software improvements
+- **minor versions**: includes addition of new functionality or backwards-compatible software improvements
-- **patch versions**: are reserved for copy changes and bug fixes
+- **patch versions**: are reserved for copy changes, documentation enhancements and bug fixes

 The above said, a security best practice is to pin your software packages to specific versions and only upgrade to more recent releases after careful inspection of both the [Changelog](https://github.com/cdepage/zerodep/blob/main/packages/is.weakmap/CHANGELOG.md) and any associated software changes.